-Doggy Emergency First Aide Kit
+Doggy First Aide Kit

-Doggy Seat Belt, Crate, or Vehicle Divider for the inside of your Autos for safe transport of your pet (I do not promote dogs riding in the open back of a pick up truck <If you do this CA Law states dogs must be safely tethered in the back>.
-Concern is dogs in the back of an open truck could be hurt or killed easily in an auto accident.
-Backs of truck beds get HOT.
-They are not protected from outside things - people, flying things, slipping, traffic accidents/crashes).
+Doggy Seat Belt, Crate, or Vehicle Divider for the inside of your Autos for safe transport of your pet (I do not promote dogs riding in the open back of a pick up truck <If you do this CA Law states dogs must be safely tethered in the back".
+Concern is dogs in the back of an open truck could be hurt or killed easily in an auto accident.).
 Pups should not ride in your lap or front seat with air bags (Air bags can kill them, just like small children.
-Also, loose dogs can cause accidents (that is why they are called "accidents").
-Dogs with heads hang out open windows can fall out, or be hurt by flying outside objects.
+Also, loose dogs can cause accidents (that is why they are called "accidents".
+Dogs with heads hang out open windows can fall out, or be hurt by outside objects.
 "Think safety."
-If you are purchasing a crate or seat belt are they Crash Tested for safety?